hpi-epic/pricing_competition_simulation/README.md

 ## Jupyter Notebooks:
  * **demand_learning.ipynb**: this notebook reads the market data created before and trains various models in order to predict demand.
+ * **market_simulation.ipynb**: this notebook creates three output files.
+For a given number of market situations, each market situation is simulated with the same starting conditions multiple times for a given time horizon.
+ * **monte_carlo.ipynb**: this notebook creates two files.
+For a number of market situations and a set of prices, it creates features.
+Then for each market situation and each price it runs multiple simulations and tracks the purchases.
+ * **intensity.ipynb**: this notebook is similiar to the second part of the `monte_carlo` notebook, but it runs everything for only one price.

 ## Miscellaneous